DistributedProofreaders/ppcomp/README.md

 Compare 2 files for [Distributed Proofreaders](https://www.pgdp.net) users.

 ## Introduction
 Used to compare 2 files and generate a summary of the differences.
-Its goal is to look for discrepancies between the text and html versions produced at PGDP, ignoring many formatting and spacing differences.
+Its goal is to look for discrepancies between the text and HTML versions produced at PGDP, ignoring many formatting and spacing differences.

 The sources can be:
   - A post-processed text file.
-  - A post-processed html file.
+  - A post-processed HTML file.
-  - An unprocessed text file coming from the Px or Fx rounds.
+  - An unprocessed text file from the Px or Fx rounds.
-  - A text or html file coming from an external source.
+  - A text or HTML file from an external source.

-The text files are identified by the `.txt` extension, html files by the `.htm` or `.html` extension, and a Px or Fx file by its `"projectID"` prefix.
+The text files are identified by the `.txt` extension, HTML files by the `.htm`, `.html`, or `.xhtml` extension, and a Px or Fx file by its `"projectID"` prefix.

 It applies various transformations according to program options before passing the files to the Linux program `dwdiff`.
 There does not seem to be any Windows equivalent of `dwdiff`, it can only be run in a Windows Subsystem for Linux console.